iAmMe27/WoD/README.md

 ## My game performance sucks!
 This could be caused by a few things:
-  1. You didn't setup a Pagefile as described earlier in this readme
+  1. You didn't setup a Pagefile as described earlier in this readme or,
-  2. You didn't setup your shader cache as described earlier in this readme
+  2. You didn't setup your shader cache as described earlier in this readme or,
-  3. You didn't install on an SSD
+  3. You didn't install on an SSD or,
-  4. You ignored the hardware requirements described eariler in this readme
+  4. Your hardware doesn't meet the minimum recommended specs.

+If you genuinely have followed the above steps then ensure the following:
+  1. When setting the pagefile up, you have enough space left on the selected SSD for Windows to allocate the full pagefile size - not having the 20 to 40GB free on the SSD is the same as not having a big enough pagefile in the first place.
+  2. You have added your entire WoD installation folder to your antivirus exceptions/allow list - you want the whole folder, not just the Mod Organizer exe.
+  3. You have your motherboards XMP/DOCP/EXPO setting switch on - without this setting on, your RAM will be running at the default 2400MHz standard, not the speed you paid for.
+Enabling this will give a good boost in performance across everything you do but especially games.
+Of course, not all RAM is capable of clocking higher than the standard 2400MHz but most "gaming" prebuilts and "gaming" level RAM should clock higher if allowed.

+*Note: if you did buy a prebuilt PC, the XMP setting is worth a double check - not all system builders enable this setting before shipping you your PC for some reason.*

-If you genuinely have followed the above steps then try lowering settings in BethINI, [following this guide in the modifications channel on the Discord.](https://discord.com/channels/719714673431150627/1095988679463424000/1096709202052915250)
+If you have ensured all of the above is right, try lowering settings in BethINI, [following this guide in the modifications channel on the Discord.](https://discord.com/channels/719714673431150627/1095988679463424000/1096709202052915250)

-## My character appears to be stuck leaking milk or something
-Try typing in console:

-`player.removespell 3E012361`

 ## I get a crash caused by XAudio2_7.dll!
 Make sure your WoD folder is added to your antivirus exclusions.
 If it is, [download Microsoft Redist (June 2010) from here.](https://www.microsoft.com/en-us/download/details.aspx?id=8109)